Inspired by Ayanna Pressley

 Museums and theaters make attempts at broadening their audiences by introducing limited-run productions and exhibitions featuring artists of color.
 However, tepid commitments - from poor messaging and inadequate staff training to the reluctant placement and inclusion of diverse work as a central part of their audience engagement - sometimes make these initiatives seem tokenizing and patronizing.

-ReFresh Strategies work with cultural and educational clients begins with by learning how the clients defines their challenges and what success looks like.
+ReFresh Strategies work with cultural and educational clients begins with by learning how the clients define their challenges and what success looks like.
 From there, an assessment of the organization reveals areas of alignment and/or disconnect from the current state and the ways in which success can be achieved.
 For example, smaller institutions may benefit from matchmaking and facilitating connections with community stakeholders.
 Larger institutions may benefit from a more in-depth examination of how their plans and actions are navigating today’s environment while still aligning with their missions.

 Organizational Assessments | Matchmaking | Community Building | Racial Equity Dialogues